Psychology (PS)

 Students “learn by doing” the dynamics of group interaction and the roles assumed by different members.

-Focuses on the etiology and characteristics of behavioral, physical, and psychological maladaptations and/or exceptionalities in childhood adolescence.
+Focuses on the etiology and characteristics of behavioral, physical, and psychological exceptionalities in childhood and adolescence.
 Prevention, treatment, and therapeutic interventions are examined.
 Note: Students admitted to the School of Education should take this course concurrently with ED2999 when possible.
+Pre/

-The social-psychological study of human behavior as a result of living in a given culture, through an examination of social behavior across different cultures.
-Topics include acculturation, comparison of personality, perceptual and cognitive development in different societies, sex roles and special issues in multicultural research.
-Some sections require viewing of foreign language and subtitled films.
+This course explores social behavior across different cultures.
+Topics include acculturation, comparison of personality, perceptual and cognitive development in different societies, gender roles, and special issues in multicultural research.

 A critical examination of the relationships between the legal system and psychological theory, research and practice.
-Topics include civil commitment, the rights of mental patients, standards of legal competence, psychological testimony, predictions of dangerousness, insanity defense, child custody disputes, criminal profiling, hypnosis and lie detection, police investigative techniques, role of the forensic psychologist, witness identification, jury selection, child sexual abuse, ethical issues and death penalty cases.
+Topics include civil commitment, patients’ rights, standards of legal competence, psychological testimony, predictions of dangerousness, insanity defense, child custody disputes, criminal profiling, hypnosis and lie detection, police investigative techniques, role of the forensic psychologist, witness identification, jury selection, child sexual abuse, ethical issues and death penalty cases.

 An introduction to the manner and methods of criminal profiling.
-Topics to be covered are the history of criminal profiling, victim selection, crime scene characteristics, victim/offender risk, disorganized/organized offenders, offender signature and modus operandi.
-Recent and past serial crimes will be discussed in class to demonstrate the profiling process.
-Videos of interviews with profilers and convicted offenders will be part of the class.
-Students will prepare a formal criminal profile for the final exam, using mock victim and crime scene data.
+Topics include the history of criminal profiling, victim selection, crime scene characteristics, victim/offender risk, disorganized/organized offenders, offender signature and modus operandi.

 Review the fundamentals of interviewing and contemporary methods and techniques of counseling.

-An introductory course in Applied Behavior Analysis focusing on history, ethics, and major therapeutic techniques, including an examination of their theoretical and research underpinnings.
+This is an introductory course in applied behavior analysis focusing on history, ethics, and major therapeutic techniques, including an examination of their theoretical and research underpinnings.
+Pre/

-Study the relationship between the brain and behavior in sleep and dreaming, emotional control, memory, psychopathology and brain dysfunction.
+Exploration of the relationship between the brain and behavior in sleep and dreaming, emotional control, memory, and psychopathology.

 Selected topics in various areas of psychology.
 Topics vary from year to year.
 Open to juniors and seniors or by permission of instructor.
 The course may be repeated when different topics are offered.
-Offered upon application.
+May be offered for 1-3 credits,

 Prerequisite(s): Junior or senior status, or permission of instructor.